Zarcolio/sitedorks/README.md

 optional arguments:
+  -h, --help        show this help message and exit -cat <category>   Choose from 1 or more categories (cloud, code, comm, docs, other), use comma as delimiter.
+Defaults to all categories.
-  -h, --help        show this help message and exit -count <count>    How many websites checked per query.
+  -count <count>    How many websites checked per query.
 Google has a maximum length for queries.
   -engine <engine>  Search with 'google', 'bing', 'yahoo' or 'yandex', defaults to 'google'.
   -file <file>      Enter a custom website list.
   -site <status>    Enable or disable the 'site:' operator, defaults to 'enable'.
   -query <query>    Enter a search term.

 ```
 # Examples
 Want to look for "uber.com" with different sites containing all kinds of content?
 Use the following command: